SamClarke2012/tinyDancer/README.md

 ###Schematic

 The TIP120 is overkill for the LED strip, however most vendors sell them in a pack of 2 or 3, so we use it to reduce parts/cost.
-The current limiting resistors can selected to be better suit your coil and LED strip requirements.
+The current limiting resistors currently limit the outputs to approximately 1A.
 The resistence of the coil I used was 18.6 Ohms.
 Using Ohm's law, that's a current draw of about 0.7A @ 12V.
-The TIP120 has an NPN gain of about 1000X, so we only need to flow 0.0007A (7mA) to the TIP120 to barely activate the coil.
+The TIP120 has an NPN gain of 1000X, so we only need to flow 0.0007A (7mA) to the TIP120 to barely activate the coil.
 Rounding this up for a bit of overhead to say, 10mA, we can solve the best suited resistor.

-`
-0.0010mA = (5V-0.7V)/R   # 0.7V typical loss across PN junction.`
+`0.0010mA = (5V-0.7V)/R   # 0.7V typical loss across PN junction.`

 `=> R = 4300 Ohm.        # closest being 4.7KOhm.
 Which would allow ~0.9A to flow from collector -> emitter`